deividAlfa/Alfa166Bluetooth/Readme.md

 <a id="use"></a>
 ## How to use
 - Connect to the bluetooth module and manually start playback in the phone.<br>
 - Set ICS in Tape mode.<br>
 - Now the music should be playing.
 Use the steering wheel or ICS controls to skip tracks.<br>

+<a id="limitations"></a>
+## Limitations
+The controller is unable to know if the song is playing, or the current song playback time.<br>
+Due that, it might stay in pause when skipping backwards.<br>
+In that case just skip forwards, wait for the song to start and skip backwards again.<br>
+The tape system is slow.
+If you skip very quick, it will miss some steps.
+Nothing to worry about<br>

 <a id="firmware"></a>
 ## Firmware